members

 Research lines

-Asylum., Migration, Reception, Integration, Exclusion, Violence, Asylum Seekers’ Rights.
+Asylum, Migration, Reception, Integration, Exclusion, Violence, Asylum Seekers’ Rights.

 Arnau Poy has a BA in Social and Cultural Anthropology from the Universitat Autònoma de Barcelona and an MA in Anthropology and Ethnography from the Universitat de Barcelona.
 He is currently a doctoral researcher at the Departament d’Antropologia Social de la Universitat de Barcelona.
 Drawing from the anthropological ethnographic tradition, his research focuses on the analysis of the exclusion and precarious situations experienced in Spain by those asylum seekers excluded from the International Protection Reception System, as well the systematic breach of their rights.